 The Management Committee performs its work on the basis of a six-month work schedule approved by the committee itself, and meets once a month (and on an ad-hoc basis as and when necessary).
-Its order of business is determined by its rules of procedure.
+Their order of business is determined by its procedural rules.